 Hi, welcome and thanks for your time

-This investigation by Al Jazeera of what is going on in Gaza is a extremely hard to watch and extraordinarily important.
+This investigation by Al Jazeera of what is going on in Gaza is extremely hard to watch and extraordinarily important.
 Please watch it only when you feel like you can handle it.

 Latest from Blog